How to get £1 tickets to UK attractions on universal credit – 2026

-Before you get into the article, remember the summers of your childhood.
+Before you get into the article, remember the school holidays of your childhood.
 As a family we never went abroad as kids, we had a few days out here and there.
 Most of our time was spent playing in the garden, with friends or at the local park.
 You are most likely the same.
-Remember how amazing those summers were?
+Remember how amazing those holidays were?
 They felt like they went on forever, we all learnt valuable life skills – like spice girls dance routines 🤣.

 Universal credit Days out in London